Chaos ~ Magic

 NEXT 3D World Developers

 Get in touch:

-The festival takes place with the support from public sources from the Slovak Arts Council (Main Partner), Foundation of the Bratislava City, Regional Grant Programme of the Bratislava Self-Governing Region / Tatra Banka Foundation, and Goethe-Institute Bratislava.
+The festival takes place with the support from public sources from the Slovak Arts Council (Main Partner), City of Bratislava and the Foundation of Bratislava City, City District of Bratislava-Stare Mesto, Regional Grant Programme of the Bratislava Self-Governing Region / Tatra Banka Foundation, and Goethe-Institute Bratislava.